solana-labs/solana-solidity.js/docs/src/getting-started/setup.md

 # Setup

-This is a short guide into deploying and interacting with the standard [ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) Solidity contract:
+This is a short guide into deploying and interacting with the standard [ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) Solidity contract on Solana:

 1. Install [docker](https://www.docker.com/).
 2. Pull the required images: